 Coward Springs Campground is between Marree (130 kilometres north-west) and William Creek (77 kilometres south-east).
 It is an oasis, a restored and heritage-listed railway site and a place to relax and really get a sense of the outback and its history.
 Coward Springs Campground has been operating since 1991 as a family business.

 You will find campsites amongst the shady historic trees and date palms; a relaxing and refreshing natural spa; a museum in the restored Engine Drivers Cabin; a wetland; facilities built from recycled railway and telegraph materials with artwork and artistic details in unexpected places.

 Campsites have individual fireplaces but please bring your own firewood.
-There is no firewood collection at,/within 10 kilometres of Coward Springs.
+There is no firewood collection at, or within 10 kilometres of Coward Springs.
 (Fire ban period applies from late October to April).
-Nights are peaceful as no generators are allowed after 5pm/in the mornings.
+Nights are peaceful as no generators are allowed after 5pm or in the mornings.

 Coward Springs is open to day visitors for a small entrance fee of AUD2.00 per person (children half-price).
 In June and July we offer extended camel safaris into the surrounding outback landscape.